Witch Hat Cupcakes

 For the Chocolate Cupcakes

-- In a large bowl whisk together flour, baking powder, salt, and cocoa.
-Set aside.
+- In a large bowl whisk together flour, cocoa powder, baking powder, and salt.
+Set bowl aside.1 cup all-purpose flour, 1/2 cup unsweetened cocoa powder, 1/2 teaspoon baking powder, 1/2 teaspoon salt

-- Keeping speed on low, add milk and vanilla extract and mix until combined, about 1 minute.
+- Keeping speed on low, add milk and vanilla extract and mix until combined, about 1 minute.3/4 cup milk, 1 teaspoon vanilla extract

 - While speed is still on low, slowly add the dry ingredients to the wet ingredients, about 1/2 cup at a time.
 Once all dry ingredients have been added, mix just until the dry ingredients are no longer visible, about another 2-3 minutes.
 Be careful not to overmix.